Skip to content

 Apartment assignments are generally made 3-4 weeks prior to the date the apartment is available for occupancy.
 As a result, applicants are unable to see the actual apartment before accepting an apartment assignment.

-Cedar Courts and Cottonwood - New Family Housing Scheduled opening August 2023
+Cedar Courts and Cottonwood

 1. Student families (Class standing not prioritized)